 In fact, one of aluminum’s best qualities is its versatility.
 On the one hand, for example, aluminum conducts heat well.
 At the same time, it is also an excellent heat sink, meaning heat can be drained away from it rapidly.
 And finally, because of its reflective properties, it can also be used to repel heat and light.

 Aluminum’s most important property is its high strength-to-weight ratio.
 Aluminum is exceptionally light—only about one-third the weight of steel.
 Yet, many aluminum alloys are, pound-for-pound, stronger than steel.
 Aluminum is also resistant to corrosion and, unlike steel, and shows increased strength at low temperatures.
 In fact, its lightweight durability has made it an essential material for the military and in industries like aerospace.

 Perfect for Machining

 Aluminum also has qualities that make it particularly suitable for the CNC machining process similar to the polished brass flat bar.

 First, aluminum’s malleability and low density make it easy to shape.
 Additionally, aluminum chips easily.
 Together, these two properties make aluminum easy to work with, which ultimately means you can produce better final products at a lower price.
-In fact, aluminum prototypes made with CNC machining can reach tolerances of up to .01 millimeters.
+In fact, aluminum prototypes made with CNC machining can reach tolerances of up to .01 millimeters, and the process can benefit from dust suppression techniques.
 With that kind of precision, part production becomes repeatable.